groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/web.md

           text: Call Converter class Convert method and pass the filename for the converted PDF file and the PdfConvertOptions object from the previous step as parameters.
 ---

-## About HTML and Other Web File Formats
+## About HTML and other web file formats

 HTML (Hyper Text Markup Language) is the extension for web pages created for display in browsers.
 Known as language of the web, HTML has evolved with requirements of new information requirements to be displayed as part of web pages.